 The curly girl method is a set of rules to follow, such as process, ingredients, and techniques, that will enhance your curls over time and improve the health of your hair.
 You ditch damaging products and habits like sulfates and brushes, for a healthy hair care regimen that includes lots of moisture and specific styling techniques.

-I used to have mostly wavy hair, and over time following the Curly Girl Method, it has become curlier so that it’s mostly curly now with some wavy parts.
-So the curly girl method works for wavy and curly hair.
-You can see more of my curly girl method before and after in this post.
+I used to have mostly wavy hair, and over time following the curly girl method, it has become curlier so that it's mostly curly now with some wavy parts.
+You can see the change in my hair in the photo below, and more of my curly girl method before and after in this post.

 What is the Curly Girl Method?

 The curly girl method all started with Lorraine Massey's The Curly Girl Handbook.
 Definitely read the book before starting, or at the same time as starting at least.
 It gives great insight and will help you troubleshoot along the way.

 The goal is to have healthy curls by treating them the right way.
 You avoid certain things that are considered damaging to curls and waves.
 And you embrace ingredients and techniques that make your curls healthier and more manageable.